nodes-android/nstack-gradle/README.md

 Gradle plugin for [nstack.io](https://nstack.io) to generate various project files such as:

 + Translation.java (Model class for using translations)
-+ translationstrings.xml (Strings resource, if you're into that)
++ nstack_keys.xml (Strings resouces containing a list of all NStack keys to be used with the NStack Kotlin plugin)
-+ translation.json (Asset file for offline/first run usage)
++ all_translations.json (Asset file containing all our translations

 ### Setup